InteractiveAdvertisingBureau/GDPR-Transparency-and-Consent-Framework/TCFv2/IAB Tech Lab - Consent string and vendor list formats v2.md

 ### CMPs using the GVL

-Any time the CMP user interface is surfaced to a user to provide transparency and request consent, the **latest** version of the GVL must be used to populate the user interface.
-This includes first-time interactions, renewal interactions, as well as when a user launches the user interface to manually review and update their settings.
+CMPs must use the **latest** available version of the GVL whenever the interface is surfaced to the user to provide transparency or request consent.
+This condition applies to first-time and renewal interactions, as well as interactions that involve reviewing and updating settings.

-Note that subject to the caching requirements stated below, it is understood that there may be a delay of up to the maximum cache interval in retrieving the latest version of the Global Vendor List, which means that in some cases the version of the GVL used may be the penultimate version of the GVL rather than the latest.
+In some cases, due to caching requirements and low connectivity environments, such as for mobile in-app experiences, it may not be possible to use the latest version of the GVL:

+* For a delay caused by caching requirements, the penultimate version of the GVL may be considered the latest available version.
-Within a mobile in-app context where the latest version of the GVL cannot be loaded because of a lack of Internet connectivity, the most recently cached version of the GVL may be used – the latest version of the GVL must be retrieved as soon as connectivity is restored.
+* For a delay caused by a lack of connectivity, the last cached version of the GVL may be used but must be updated as soon as connectivity is restored.

-CMPs must use specific versions of the GVL to determine if a CMP should be resurfaced to a user who has a TC String encoded with a GVL version that is not the latest.
-Note however that it is not a requirement to resurface the CMP if the GVL has changed - when to resurface the CMP user interface is at the discretion of the CMP and publisher.
+To determine whether the interface should be resurfaced to a user, the CMP must compare the latest version of the GVL with the archived version of the GVL identified in the TC String (assuming they are different).
+The CMP is not required to resurface the interface to the user if the versions are different.
+The timing and reasons for resurfacing the interface to users is at the discretion of the CMP and the publisher.

 **Strict restrictions on accessing and caching the GVL apply and are detailed below.**

 ### Vendors using the GVL

-Vendors must use the version of the GVL encoded in the TC String received to determine if they have the legal bases they need to process the user's personal data, as well as to determine if a vendor they are about to pass personal data to, also has the necessary legal bases to process personal data.
+Vendors must use the version of the GVL encoded in the TC String received to:

+* Determine if they have the legal bases they need to process the user's personal data.
+* Determine if any vendor they are about to pass personal data to, also has the necessary legal bases to process personal data.

 **Strict restrictions on accessing and caching the GVL apply and are detailed below.**